World Health Day: NAS takes free medical care to Abuja community

 On his part, the association’s chapter Secretary, Victor Ikiriko said they carry out quarterly outreach where they distribute items to the host communities based on their needs.

-He also said that the traditional ruler of the community, Esu Ushafa being aware that the association renders humanitarian services to the rural communities called him over the health-related issue.
+He also said that the traditional ruler of the community, Esu Ushafa being aware that the association renders humanitarian services to the rural communities called him over health related issue.

-Expressing joy for the gesture, the Public Health Officer in charge of the centre, Madam Adama Oshekwolo thanked NAS for extending the free medical service to the community.
+Expressing joy for the gesture, the Public Health Officer in charge of the center, Madam Adama Oshekwolo thanked NAS for extending the free medical service to the community.

-“On a daily basis, people visit the facility but because of poverty some don’t come except when the situation becomes worse, maybe they have been sick for a long time.
+“On daily basis people visit the facility but because of poverty some don’t come except when the situation becomes worse, maybe they have been sick for a long time.
 We don’t have a resident doctor.

 “We feel great with the free medical service, it has helped to improve the health of the community members, marking the world health day in Ushafa has helped to improve the health of the community,” she said.

-About 100 indigent people from the community benefitted from the free medical treatment including the distribution of mosquito nets, face masks and donation of drugs to the centre.
+About 100 indigent people from the community benefitted from the free medical treatment including the distribution of mosquito nets, face masks and donation of drugs to the center.